kjaen/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 ## Are two different analysis approaches giving me the same result? <link src='371f0d'/>

-A question that comes up frequently, often in method comparison, is whether two different approaches for analyzing some data giving the consistent results.
+A question that comes up frequently, often in method comparison, is whether two different approaches for analyzing some data give consistent results.
 This could come up, for example, if you were comparing DNA sequence data from the same samples generated on the 454 Titanium platform with data generated on the Illumina MiSeq platform to see if you would derive the same biological conclusions based on either platform.
 This was done, for example, in [Additional Figure 1](http://genomebiology.com/2011/12/5/R50/additional) of [*Moving Pictures of the Human Microbiome*](http://genomebiology.com/content/12/5/R50).
 Similarly, you might wonder if two different OTU clustering methods or beta diversity metrics would lead you to the same biological conclusion.
 Let's look at one way that you might address this question.

 Imagine you ran three different beta diversity metrics on your BIOM table: unweighted UniFrac, Bray-Curtis, and weighted UniFrac (the quantitative analog of unweighted UniFrac), and then generated the following PCoA plots.